We hope this page proves helpful for anyone needing support during the coronavirus outbreak.

 Portland Foodbank – Providing food and other essential supplies for those in need.
 Food deliveries also possible.

 Call: 07913 170495, email: email@example.com or drop-in at St John’s Church Hall, Ventnor Road, Fortuneswell (Tuesday and Friday / 9.30am-11.30am).

 Royal Manor Health Centre – For the latest information regarding appointments and ongoing treatment, please visit the RMHC website.
 Alternatively, call: 01305 820422, where one of team will be able to assess your medical needs and how they can best be managed.

 Portland Hospital – The Minor Injuries Unit (MIU) is currently closed.

-If you are not sure what support you need, call: NHS 111 (or 999 for anything life threatening).
+If you are concerned about your symptoms but not sure what support you need, call: NHS 111 (or 999 for anything life threatening).

 Mental and physical health – The following organisations offer free and confidential advice for all:

 - The Samaritans – Support for those in distress, struggling to cope, or at risk of suicide.
 Visit: Samaritans, call: 116 123 (24/7) or email: firstname.lastname@example.org (24 hrs response time)

 - Mind – Advice and information about all aspects of mental health, from where to get help to treatment options.
 Visit: Mind, call 0300 123 3393 (Monday-Friday / 9am-6pm, except bank holidays), text: 8463 or email: email@example.com